dewhallez/Dewhallez/README.md

 ### Hi there 👋 I'm Akinwale 👨‍💻

-I'm a Software Developer, Who is passionate about Open Source, Cloud Computing, Data Engineering and Mobile Technologies.
+I'm a Software Engineer based in Atlanta, I am passionate about Open Source, Cloud Computing, Data Engineering and Mobile Technologies.

 ---